 What Is Dynamic Content?

-Dynamic content is an element or content on your page that continually changes.
-For example, it may change depending on the location of the user, such as weather updates or news feeds relevant to your location.
-Another good example is when an online store updates products depending on what is in stock or what is on sale.
+For example, dynamic content could be different depending on your location, such as weather updates or news feeds relevant to your location.
+Another example is when an online store updating products depending on what stock is available.

 Dynamic content on website

 But what is a datasource?
 It is, quite simply, a source from which the data originates.
-Depending on the dynamic element on your site, you could pull in content from various datasources.
+Depending on the dynamic element on your site, you could pull in content from various data sources.
 One example of this could be a Twitter widget, which constantly updates with tweets from your feed; the datasource in this scenario would be Twitter.

 As you can probably already guess, there are many different types of dynamic content, and there are a variety of different dynamic elements that you can add to your website to keep it ‘fresh’.
 In this post, though, we’re just going to focus on dynamic galleries.
 A dynamic gallery is a photo gallery on your site, where the images update to show new content based on changes made to the datasource.